 \subsubsection{Semileptonic $\tau$ decays (${\tau \to \mesonV \ell}$)}

 The generic expression for the branching ratio of $\tau$ decays to vector meson and a lighter lepton $\ell\,(e/\mu)$ can be expressed as (neglecting $m_\ell$)~\cite{Plakias:2023esq}:

 where $m_{\mathcal V}$ and $m_{\tau}$ are the vector meson and $\tau$ mass respectively, $\tau_\tau$ is the lifetime of the $\tau$.
-Other notations have a similar meaning to before.
-As the meson produced is a vector meson, the only non-vanishing hadronic matrix elements are of the vector and tensor type, same as the leptonic decay of a vector meson (sec-\ref{subsec:VLL_decays}).
-As a result, only the vector and tensor WCs contribute. ($\bar C_{T(5)}$) are also modified due to the presence of leptonic dipole WCs, as given in Eq.(\ref{eq:dipole_contibution}).
+Other notations carry a similar meaning as before.
+The only non-vanishing hadronic matrix elements are of the vector and tensor type, same as the leptonic decay of a vector meson (sec-\ref{subsec:VLL_decays}).
+As a result, only the vector and tensor WCs contribute, and $\bar C_{T(5)}$ are also modified due to the presence of leptonic dipole WCs, as given in Eq.(\ref{eq:dipole_contibution}).